 Who would need grade passback?

-Clients who use a Learning Management System (LMS), such as Canvas, Blackboard or Moodle.
+Clients who use a Learning Management System (LMS), such as Canvas, Blackboard, Moodle, or Brightspace.

 Why would you need grade passback?

-Grade passback is useful because when you use Learnosity with an LMS, by default Learnosity runs its own scoring and reporting / analytics routines.
-It will not natively send grades out to be processed by the LMS system.
+Grade passback is useful because, when you use Learnosity with an LMS, Learnosity runs its own scoring and reporting/analytics routines by default.
+It does not natively send grades to the LMS for processing.

 How is grade passback enabled?